willsanderson/homio-next/README.md

 ## :question: What’s different in Hemma

-Hōm adds new features and changes including:
+Hemma adds new features and changes including:

 - **New light/dark tuning**
   - Refined card backgrounds, shadows, and typography